Why OCD Returns

 Relapse is the norm in OCD.
 Yet the process behind it is never explained, even though psychologists see relapse in their patients repeatedly.

-This relapse isn’t a new problem — it’s the same alarm returning because the deeper pressure underneath hasn’t been resolved yet.
+This relapse isn’t a new problem — it’s the same alarm returning because the deeper pressure underneath has risen again.

 The 'deeper pressure underneath’ simply means the body being overwhelmed by more stress or trauma than it can handle.